NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Second Wind.md

 You can enter a second rage, but afterward you need to catch your breath.
-You can Rage without waiting for 1 minute after the previous Rage (or 1 round, with quick rage), but when you end this second Rage, you're [[Conditions/Fatigued|Fatigued]] until you rest for 10 minutes.
+When you Rage, you can choose to gain temporary HP from the Rage even if 1 minute hasn't passed (or a full turn if you have the revitalizing rage class feature).
+If you do, once this Rage ends you become [[Conditions/Fatigued|Fatigued]] until you rest for 10 minutes.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*